aschrae6/aschrae6/README.md

 - 👋 Hi, I’m Adam
 - 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Java at BloomTech
+- 🌱 I’m currently finishing the Java Backend program at BloomTech
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me ...